vks5639/TSWD-Portfolio/README.md

 [Part I](final-project-part-one)

 Gather insights on outline, project structure, and data used to generate insights about existing competitors.
-Click on the hyperlink to learn more.
+Click on Part I to learn more.

 [Part II](final-project-part-two)

+To learn about the Storyboards and User research for the project.
+Click Part II.

 [Part III](final-project-part-three)